ThaKladd/vector-lite/README.md

 The idea was heavily inspired by an article by [Andreas Gohr](https://www.splitbrain.org/blog/2023-08/15-using_sqlite_as_vector_store_in_php)

-The package has tried to improve the speeds drastically from what the article suggested by a few methods of normalizing, binary packing, caching, and optional clustering.
+The package has tried to improve the speeds drastically from what the article suggested by a few methods of normalizing, binary packing, caching, optional clustering, and smaller cluster vectors.

 ### What can it do?
 In case you are not that familiar with vectors, cosine similarity, and clustering, I will give you a simple use case.